wultra/wultra-docs/docs/tutorials/Manual-Signature-Verification/Readme.md

 To call the method, you need to know:

 - HTTP request method - Comes with the HTTP request.
-- The "request URI" value - The request URI ID, a constant that we talked about earlier and that client and server need to share beforehand.
+- The "request URI" value - The request URI ID, a constant that we talked about earlier and that the client and server need to share beforehand.
     - **Note: This is not the absolute HTTP URI path, only a constant that usually resembles it, such as `/login`.**
 - The "nonce" - Comes in the HTTP header.
     - **Note: The nonce value should be Base64 encoded only once.
 In our code, we receive nonce in the HTTP header as a Base64 encoded string, we decode it to the bytes, and when building a signature base string, we encode it to Base64 again.
-While this looks like extra work, at least we can validate the correct format of the value as well as sufficient length of the underlying `byte[]`.**
+While this looks like extra work, at least we can validate the correct format of the value as well as the sufficient length of the underlying `byte[]`.**
 - The request data - We obtained those in the section above.

 The result should look something like this: